8 Amazing Rooibos Tea Benefits You Didn’t Know About

 Step 3: Steep the Rooibos Tea

 Rooibos tea should be steeped for at least 4 to 5 minutes although some brands recommend steeping up to 10 minutes for greater antioxidant development.
-You can consume as is or add milk, honey or sugar for a sweeter flavor.
+You can consume as is or add a splash of milk, honey or sugar for a sweeter flavor.

 Brew Rooibos Tea for Health

 Rooibos tea shows promise when it comes to treating common ailments such as pain and skin conditions, as well as more serious diseases such as heart disease and diabetes.
 With a rich, crimson color that is visually pleasing along with a smoky, fruity and subtle flavor profile, drinking rooibos tea is a pleasure.
-Drink up, enjoy a sweet tea experience and reap the health benefits.
+Pour yourself a cup of tea and enjoy a sweet tea experience and reap the health benefits.

 Click the button below to unlock 20% off your first tea order!Unlock Coupon